Generic selectors

 Stade des Martyrs, Congo. -photo credit to Facts East Africa @east_facts on X

-The fourth-largest African football ground is the Stade des Martyrs in the Democratic Republic of Congo.
+The fourth-largest African football ground is Stade des Martyrs in the Democratic Republic of Congo.
 It's the Congolese national football stadium, and the international side has played its home matches here since the 1990s.
 The ground holds 80,000 people, and club sides AS Vita Club and DCMP use it during the domestic season.

 Cairo International Stadium – Egypt – 75,000